freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/plugins/visual-scripting/variables.md

 <div class="clearfix">&nbsp;</div><p>&nbsp;</p>

 > [!NOTE]
 > You can use any human-readable name (with spaces and so on), since variables are referenced by an internal ID.
-You can also rename them later, but changing the *type* later might result in issues.
+You can also rename them later but changing the *type* later might result in issues.

 ### Accessing Variables